-Let $\calC_M$ be a codebook for data storage in a system that relies on short molecules.
-Each codeword in $\calC_M$ is composed by at most $M$ molecules.
-Observe that distinct codewords may have different sizes.
-However, we assume a uniform upper bound on their sizes because the cost of the input is related to the number of molecules synthesized.
+Let $\calC_M$ be a codebook for short-molecule data storage.
+Each codeword in $\calC_M$ is composed of at most $M$ molecules.
+Different codewords may have different sizes, but we impose a uniform upper bound because the input cost scales with the number of molecules synthesized.
 More specifically, for any $m \in \{1,2,\ldots,|\calC_M|\}$, the codeword $\bx(m)$ is given by a set of sequences of the form

 where $J(m) \leq M$ and for every $i \in [J(m)]$, $\bx_i^L \in \calX^L$.
 In the short-molecule regime, we assume that for some $\beta \in (0,\frac{1}{\log|\calX|})$

 and then, the cardinality of $\calX^L$ is given by